open-mmlab/mmpretrain/docs/en/migration.md

 </tr>
 </table>

-In fact, in OpenMMLab 2.0, we introduced `Loop` to control the behaviors in training, validation and test.
-And the functionalities of `Runner` are also changed.
-You can find more details in {external+mmengine:doc}`the MMEngine tutorials <design/runner>`.
+In OpenMMLab 2.0, we introduced `Loop` to control the behaviors in training, validation and testing.
+As a result, the functionalities of `Runner` have also been changed.
+More details can be found in the {external+mmengine:doc}`MMEngine tutorials <design/runner>`.

 ## Runtime settings

 Changes in **`checkpoint_config`** and **`log_config`**:

-The `checkpoint_config` are moved to `default_hooks.checkpoint` and the `log_config` are moved to `default_hooks.logger`.
-And we move many hooks settings from the script code to the `default_hooks` field in the runtime configuration.
+The `checkpoint_config` has been moved to `default_hooks.checkpoint`, and `log_config` has been moved to `default_hooks.logger`.
+Additionally, many hook settings that were previously included in the script code have been moved to the `default_hooks` field in the runtime configuration.

 ```python
 default_hooks = dict(